Nottingham and Nottinghamshire CCG

 The CCG maintains a Register of Procurement Decisions taken, either for the procurement of a new service or any extension or material variation of a current contract.
 The register contains the details of any conflicts of interests declared during the procurement process and how they were managed.
-Please click here to view the register as at quarter one 2021.
-Previous versions of the register are available on request by emailing email@example.com.
+Please click here to view the register as at quarter two 2020/21.
+Previous versions of the register are available on request by emailing firstname.lastname@example.org.

 Governing body members